hinoki-ai/preuniversitario-astral/VERCEL_DEPLOYMENT_README.md

 - Node.js runtime is set to 20.x
 - CORS headers are configured for API routes
 - Console logs are automatically removed in production builds

+## Incident Log

+- **2025-09-25 – Casing Regression Recovery**: A bulk refactor toggled variable and type casing across dashboard modules, breaking TypeScript builds and runtime navigation.
+The affected files (`app/dashboard/*`, `hooks/use-toast.ts`, `lib/subscription.ts`, `convex/userStats.ts`, etc.) were restored to their intended casing, and supporting imports were re-aligned.
+The Zoom signature route and subscription helpers regained their type safety, and the dashboard once again renders charts, tables, diagnostics, and media content without runtime errors.
+Stray `energy-orb-*` demo HTML files were removed from the deploy target to avoid shipping prototype assets.